peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 Notice that thisntest uses a real Redux store.
 This is so you can test the component from UI event through to UI update.

-What might surprise you is that this test covers every line of code in the action creator, reducer, and component.
+It might surprise you that this test covers every line of code in the action creator, reducer, and component.
 By testing a molecule, you are indirectly testing its atoms.

 Perhaps more importantly, this test verifies the relationship between atoms.
 For example, the test breaks if the reducer stops handling the `INCREMENT_COUNTER` action or if the component stops dispatching it.